konnco/filament-import/README.md

 ```

 ### Grid Column
-Of course you can divide the column grid into several parts to beautify the appearance of the data map
+Of course, you can divide the column grid into several parts to beautify the appearance of the data map
 ```php
 protected function getActions(): array
 {